tranqv/Mittag-Leffler-function-and-its-derivative/README.md

 where cas=c01 is to select the test case c01, and eep=6 is to perform with error estimate about 10^(-6).

-Details of the reference file data can be read at the README file inside the folder tcase.
+Details of the reference file data can be read at the README file inside the folder tcase (extract tcases.zip).

 --------------------------------